Business People & Entrepreneurs: This is How to Write a Brief

 - OXEssays.
 This is an online writing community where you can find professional writing advice, as reviewed by Best British Essays.

 - Cite It In and Easy Word Count.
 Two free online tools for adding and editing citations and references in your brief, or for tracking the word count of your creative brief template.
+Here you may check one more word counter tool.

 Don’t Forget the Basics